 When no suitable outdoor location is available, other options may be considered.
-Those options will require written approval from the local Manager of Engineering Services.
+Those options will require written approval from the Company.
 The Company's equipment shall always be accessible to the Company.
 Limited design requirements shall be adhered to so that the appropriate safety, maintenance, and operating conditions can be satisfied.
 As soon as possible during the building design stage, the customer shall consult the Company to discuss any special needs and design specifications (Company, OSHA, NESC, NFPA, NEC, etc.).